Enhancing Conformal Prediction via Class Similarity: Experiments

 \item {MS-CS} (Model-Specific Class-Similarity): The standard CP algorithm combined with our regularization term based on the model-specific similarity matrix, as detailed in Section~\ref{sec:method_MS}.
 The regularization parameter $\lambda$ is set using the same procedure as in {MA-CS}.

 \end{itemize}

-Note that {AIR} and our {MA-CS} cannot be applied for Mini-ImageNet, which lacks a pre-specified superclass structure.
-On the other hand, our MS-CS is still applicable.
+Note that {AIR} and our {MA-CS} cannot be applied for \tomt{ImageNet and} Mini-ImageNet, which lacks a pre-specified superclass structure.
+Yet, our MS-CS remains applicable.

 \textbf{Evaluation metrics.} The evaluation metrics that we use are the average prediction set size, and for CIFAR-100 and Living-17 also the average number of superclasses in the prediction set.
 Note that for these metrics: {\em the lower the better}.
 The metrics are computed over the test set and we report their means and standard deviations based on 100 trials (random splits of 20\% calibration set and 80\% test set).
-We also compute the marginal coverage.
-The definitions of the metrics are stated in Supp.~Mat.~\ref{app:metrics}.
+We also compute the marginal coverage \tomt{and a metric for the worst class-conditional coverage gap.} The definitions of the metrics are stated in Appendix~\ref{app:metrics}.